 The focus of the panel discussion centered around Columbia’s “whole University approach” and the bold action needed to confront the climate crisis.

-Jessica Prata, Assistant Vice President, Environmental Stewardship, began the event by recapping Columbia University’s Plan 2030, including how the Columbia-specific targets were developed within the plan’s commitment areas.
+Jessica Prata, Assistant Vice President, Office of Sustainability, began the event by recapping Columbia University’s Plan 2030, including how the Columbia-specific targets were developed within the plan’s commitment areas.
 The commitment areas include Campus Energy – to electrify campus and pursue zero emission electricity; Sustainable Transportation – to reduce emissions from on-campus travel; Responsible Materials Management – to send zero waste to landfills, as well as host sustainable events and practice sustainable retail and procurement; Campus Culture – to use campus as a living lab; Responsible Design and Construction – to set policy and requirements for design and construction; and Water Conservation – to enable conservation, capture and awareness.

 The panel was moderated by Daniel Zarrilli, the University Special Advisor for Climate and Sustainability.
 To start, Zarrilli emphasized the relationship between Plan 2030 and the Columbia Climate School to advance climate research and drive solutions.

 Professor Jason Smerdon of the Earth Institute explained the significance of the science-based targets used in the plan, which he noted are not just a commitment to reduction but a measurable commitment to action.